Role: Area Designer

 Player Reaction:

-Post-launch one of the more popular trends on the game's subreddit was to post about their experience/reactions to a simple trap setup I made involving a swinging log they'd seen dozens of times at this point, a simple sign they could read "Do not pull this lever under any circumstance", and a mysteriously tempting lever beside it.
+Post-launch one of the more popular trends on the game's subreddit was to post clips of a simple trap setup I made involving a swinging log they'd seen dozens of times at this point, a simple sign they could read "Do not pull this lever under any circumstance", and a mysteriously tempting lever beside it.
 Even in development it was considered such a charming moment that it ended up earning it's own Achievement:

 "That Sign Can't Stop Me Because I Can't Read."

-A quote I forgot to save from one commenter on the game's subreddit was: "It's clear to me whoever built this space had a lot of fun making it".
+A quote from one of the early players of the game was: "It's clear to me whoever built this space had a lot of fun making it".
 I think those sorts of tangible feelings can make even the simplest game a lifelong memory and turn casual players into lifelong fans.

-On the flipside, we noticed a different but wonderful response from roleplayers who engaged with the story.
+Post-launch, we also noticed a different but wonderful response from role-players who engaged with the story.

 They found the narrative cathartic, especially handling a topic as difficult as suicide without downplaying it's impact.
 The rift between Chiko and Keipo was something many players could connect to, and cried when they noticed that, had they not let Keipo die, Chiko would be found dead only a day later.